Karim-Muhammad/Laracasts/README.md

 > A dependency is an object that can be used (a service).
 An injection is the passing of a dependency to a dependent object (a client) that would use it.
 The service is made part of the client's state.
 Passing the service to the client, rather than allowing a client to build or find the service, is the fundamental requirement of the pattern.

 ##### Binding
-> Binding is the process of associating a service container with a class or interface.
-Binding tells the container how to resolve a class or an interface.
-Laravel's service container is used to resolve all Laravel controllers.
+> Binding is the process of associating a service container with a builder function or refactory function, we call it like this because this function return object configured and ready to use.

 ##### Resolving
 > Resolving is the process of retrieving an instance from the container.
 You may resolve instances of objects